netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 to QUIC traffic.

 **TODO**
 These, along with NATs, will be discussed in a future version of this document.

-# Technical Considerations for Multipath QUIC over SCION
+# Technical Considerations {#teccon}

 ## Addressing {#endpoint-identity}